13th SUNDAY IN ORDINARY TIME (Cycle B)

 Response:

 In verse 2, the psalmist gives God credit for delivering him from the power of his enemies.
-In verse 4, he thanks God for saving him from the destination of the dead, which he refers to as Sheol in the Hebrew text (Hades in the Greek).
-Sheol is called the "grave" or "netherworld," and "abode of the dead," but also "the pit" (as in verse 4).
-It was the fate of all who died a physical death, the righteous and wicked, in the time before the advent of the Messiah (see CCC 632-33).
+In verse 4, he thanks God for saving him from the destination of the dead, which he refers to as Sheol in Hebrew (Hades in Greek).
+Sheol is called the "grave" or "netherworld" and "abode of the dead," but also "the pit" (as in verse 4).
+It was the fate of all who died a physical death, the righteous and wicked, before the advent of the Messiah (see CCC 632-33).

 In verse 5, the psalmist calls for the covenant community to join him in praising God for his deliverance and the liturgical assembly to sing (zamar) and give thanks (yada) to God.
 He testifies that God's anger expressed in temporal judgments is not forever, and repentance at nightfall leads to forgiveness and rejoicing at dawn.